emhudson/emhudson.github.io/content/authors/admin/_index.md

 - Evolution of Behavior
 - Bird Culture
 - Using data for conservation
+- Levelling up in Python

-role: evolutionary biologist and data noob
+role: evolutionary biologist and data fanatic
 social:
 - icon: envelope
   icon_pack: fas